 Each case study considers how the different digital solutions were designed with users, the reach and result of usage, and, most importantly, the lessons learned and recommendations for developing more inclusive solutions.

 Collectively the case studies serve as input into the forthcoming UNESCO guidelines aimed at digital solution providers, implementation and donor agencies, development partners and governments, on how to create more inclusive digital solutions that develops the skills of users and improves their livelihoods in the 21st century.

-The following case studies are currently in development and will be published later in 2017:
+The following case studies are currently in development and will be published in March 2018:

 - MOPA by UX Information Technologies and Maputo Municipal Council